Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen atmosphere: Discussion Conclusion

 \subsection{Scalability}

-A fundamental advantage of the solution to the exoplanet opacity challenge presented here relates to its scalability. \textsc{YUMI}, our FORTRAN-based quantum scattering code, takes advantage of the CPU-architectures, in particular, the extensive parallelism and memory hierarchies.
+A fundamental advantage of the solution to the exoplanet opacity challenge presented here relates to its scalability. \textsc{YUMI}, our FORTRAN-based quantum scattering code, takes advantage of the CPU-architectures, in particular the extensive parallelism and memory hierarchies.
 The code has been optimized using an \textsc{OpenMP} framework, and streamlined for simultaneous multiple jobs submission leveraging toolkits such as \texttt{LLTriple} \citep{byun2015} developed for handling thousands of jobs in parallel.
 Our code performed at $\sim$30 GigaFlops during the speed benchmark test performed in a MIT SuperCloud node, which consists of Intel(R) Xeon(R) Platinum 8260 CPU$@$2.40GHz with 48 cores.
-The current speed bottleneck is the matrix inversion, which involves a recursive algorithm implemented from \citet{matrixinversion}, built on top of \texttt{Intel's} \textsc{MKL} library.
+The current speed bottleneck is the matrix inversion required for solving Schr\"odinger equation (Jaïdane et al. in prep., see also Sec. \ref{sec:quantum}), which involves a recursive algorithm implemented from \citet{matrixinversion}, built on top of \texttt{Intel's} \textsc{MKL} library.
 Our algorithm scales at $\mathbf{O}(N ^{\sim 2.6})$, i.e. smaller than 3, with $N$, the matrix size.
 For \ce{CO2-H2}, the typical matrix size is $\sim$1000, and the typical calculation takes less than $\sim$1 hour for a single transition at a particular energy.
 For a single transition, such calculations needs to be performed roughly at 100 different energies, and for more complex molecules such as water, matrix sizes reach $\sim$10,000.
-The related calculations would thus take $\sim$400 times more computational time (i.e. $\sim$2 weeks), significantly longer but still within our computational reach with the aforementioned supercomputers.
+The related calculations would thus take $\sim$400 times more computational time (i.e. $\sim$2 weeks), significantly longer but still within our computational reach.
 Leveraging the symmetry within the molecule, GPUs, and possibly machine-learning techniques in future applications will further help us enhance the scalability of our approach.